 A healthy diet can preserve brain function, improve brain performance and mood.
 On the other hand, poor diets have been linked to mental health conditions, such as depression and anxiety, and decline in cognitive function.

-In this article, we outline the dietary components that are known to positively affect the brain, alongside emerging research on the communication between our brain and gut!
+In this article, the dietary components that are known to positively affect the brain are outlined, alongside emerging research on the communication between our brain and gut!

 Carbs, carbs, carbs!